nashville-software-school/client-side-mastery/book-3-blind-mice/chapters/HONESTABE_ERD.md

 1. Politician
 1. Legislative Bill

-There are other resources (tables) that you will need to create to fulfill the requirements and represent the complex relationships.
+There are other resources that you will need to create to fulfill the requirements and represent the complex relationships.
 Build an ERD to visualize these relationships.

+> **Important:** Before moving on to the next chapter in Honest Abe, you need to review your ERD with a member of the instruction team.
+It is critical that your ERD is structured correctly, or it will be impossible to complete this application.